zaneray/modal-extras/README.md

 ## Included Files
 Included you will find a demo index.html with examples you will also find the compiled CSS file as well as less files that build the compiled file.

+### Compiling the CSS
+Make sure you have less installed globally `npm install less -g`.
+Then navigate to the directory command line and run a `lessc modal-extras.less ../css/modal-extras.css` to compile a new CSS file.

 ## Modal HTML
     <a href="#" data-toggle="modal-html" data-id="id-1234">Open HTML modal by ID</a>
 Specify a `data-toggle` attribute of `modal-html` and the link will grab HTML from somewhere on the page.
 Typically in a hidden div.